isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * interface: Smiley -> Circle -> Shape
 * implementation: Impl::Smiley -> Impl::Circle -> Impl::Shape

-Since each implementation derived from its inteface as well as its implementation base class we get a latice (DAG):
+Since each implementation derived from its interface as well as its implementation base class we get a lattice (DAG):

     Smiley     ->         Circle     ->  Shape
       ^                     ^               ^